+The Ministry of Education believes that the school is at risk of overcrowding.
 As set out in the Education and Training Act 2020, the purpose of an enrolment scheme of a State school is; to avoid overcrowding, or the likelihood of overcrowding at the school; and to ensure that the selection of applicants for enrolment at the school is carried out in a fair and transparent manner; and to enable the Secretary to make the best use of existing networks of State schools.

+Without an enrolment scheme, currently any child can enrol at the school, even if the classrooms become crowded.
 An enrolment scheme is the only way the school can manage enrolments to protect space for local students.